AbdulMAbdi/risk-viz/README.md

 ## Notes
 - The sample data is manipulated in the code to allow for a better representation of the data.
 Specifically, the location data is randomized evenly across the regions to allow for a better visualization of the markers on the map.
 The year data is also randomized so that there are more years represented besides just the first year of every decade.
+- Best viewed on desktop, mobile optimizations are being developed

 ## Sources and Libraries